avaneeshdevkota/avaneeshdevkota/README.md

 ### **Hi there!**

-I'm Avaneesh, an aspiring Machine Learning Engineer with interests in Software Engineering and Mathematics.
+I'm Avaneesh, an aspiring Software Engineer with interests in Machine Learning and Mathematics.
 I am passionate about harnessing the potential of data-driven algorithms to encourage innovation and solve complex problems. <br>

 Currently studying Computer Science and Mathematics @ <a href = "https://www.nyu.edu">NYU</a>.